apwelsh/hubitat/README.md

 Presently, this project is host to one solution, my implementation of the **Roku TV + App Control** Device handlers for Hubitat.

+NOTICE: This driver is being deprecated, for the new **feature-switch** branch.
+The new version being tested implements more pro-active controls over the status of the TV.
+With Alexa powered TV Apps, you will be able to see which one is on, and the apps are no longer momentary switches.

 ## Getting Started